REU Projects

 Coastal Agricultural Watershed Resilience in a Saltier and Stormier World

 Project Description: The overall goal of this project is to develop an integrated socio-environmental coupled systems model that captures the interrelationships between policy, farmer behavior, nutrient processes, and downstream water quality under current conditions and in a predicted future with more nitrogen and greater saltwater intrusion.
 We will use measured microbial nitrogen processing rates and watershed modeling predictions using SWAT+ to examine how land use management (cover crops, fertilizer application) and sea level rise influence nitrogen processes and coastal water quality.
-We will also use experimental economic data to examine how changing incentives for agricultural management practices impact the adoption of the incentivized practices, as well as any unintended consequences on farmer management decisions.
-Both REU scholars will participate in field sampling and microbial analyses, and in addition, one REU scholar will focus on SWAT+ modeling and one REU scholar will focus on economic data analysis.
+The REU scholar will focus on improving the simulation of coastal wetland processes in the existing SWAT+ model.
+The project could include participation in field sampling or an economics component where the attitudes of farmers are incorporated into the model.

 Faculty Expertise Area: